LiberTEM/LiberTEM/docs/source/udf/advanced.rst

     ctx.run_udf(dataset=dataset, udf=AverageUDF())

-Note that :meth:`UDF.get_result_buffers` returns a placeholder entry for the :code:`average` result using :code:`use='result_only'`, which is then filled in :code:`get_results`.
-We don't need to repeat those buffers that should be returned unchanged; if you want to omit a buffer from the results completely, you can declare it as private with :code:`self.buffer(..., use='private')` in :code:`get_result_buffers`.
+Note that :meth:`~libertem.udf.base.UDF.get_result_buffers` returns a placeholder entry for the :code:`average` result using :code:`use='result_only'`, which is then filled in :meth:`~libertem.udf.base.UDF.get_results`.
+We don't need to repeat those buffers that should be returned unchanged; if you want to omit a buffer from the results completely, you can declare it as private with :code:`self.buffer(..., use='private')` in :meth:`~libertem.udf.base.UDF.get_result_buffers`.

-:meth:`UDF.get_results` should return the results as a dictionary of numpy arrays, with the keys matching those returned by :meth:`UDF.get_result_buffers`.
+:meth:`~libertem.udf.base.UDF.get_results` should return the results as a dictionary of numpy arrays, with the keys matching those returned by :meth:`~libertem.udf.base.UDF.get_result_buffers`.

-When returned from :meth:`Context.run_udf`, all results are wrapped into :code:`BufferWrapper` instances.
-This is done primarily to get convenient access to a version of the result that is suitable for visualization, even if a :code:`roi` was used, but still allow access to the raw result using :attr:`BufferWrapper.raw_data` attribute.
+When returned from :meth:`~libertem.api.Context.run_udf`, all results are wrapped into :class:`~libertem.common.buffers.BufferWrapper` instances.
+This is done primarily to get convenient access to a version of the result that is suitable for visualization using :attr:`~libertem.common.buffers.BufferWrapper.data`, even if a :code:`roi` was used, but still allow access to the raw result using :attr:`~libertem.common.buffers.BufferWrapper.raw_data` attribute.

 The detailed rules for buffer declarations, :code:`get_result_buffers` and :code:`get_results` are: